ImBearChild/tarpitd.py/README.md

 ```

 The above command starts an ssh tarpit on your host, listening on port 2222.
-Try connecting it with your ssh client, and watch it get stuck.
+Try connecting to it with your ssh client, and watch it get stuck.

 ## Installation